 In these pictures is Furls new Wander Acrylic Yarn.
 It’s it so shiny?
 It’s super soft and nice to work with too.

 You can use any weight yarn if you’re just practicing, but a medium #4 yarn is recommended for beginner crocheters.

-- any weight yarn, I’m using Wander Acrylic in Snow.
+- any weight yarn, I’m using Wander Acrylic* Yarn in the color Snow.

-- compatible hook size for your yarn, pictured is my 5mm Peach Odyssey crochet hook.
+- compatible crochet hook size for your yarn, pictured is my 5 mm hook Peach Odyssey (US Size H-8).

 - Ch 1, does not count as a stitch.